NeDS-Lab/mjqm-simulator/docs/run.md

 - `repetitions`: the number of runs to perform.
 - `cores`: the number of cores available in the system.
 - `policy`: the scheduling policy to use.
 The available policies are described [later](#available-policies).
-  - `smash.window`: in case of the `smash` policy, the window size to use.
-If omitted, the default value is 1.
 - `generator`: the random number generator to use, optional.
   Only `lecuyer` is supported at the moment, and its seed is hardcoded.